Beautiful Canadian Cemeteries Worth Visiting

-Thinking of visiting Canada’s biggest graveyard?
+Thinking of visiting Canada’s biggest cemetery?
 You might want to bring a map.
-With more than 55 kilometres of lanes, one million people interred and 65,000 monuments, Notre-Dame-des-Neiges is so big it actually has its own computerized mapping service.
+With more than 55 kilometres of lanes, one million people interred and 65,000 monuments, Notre-Dame-des-Neiges is so big it actually has its own online mapping service.
 While a graveyard might seem like a pretty spooky place to get lost, it’s certainly worth the trouble.
 Every mausoleum at the primarily Roman Catholic cemetery contains multiple crypts and one of them—La Pieta Mausoleum—even features a life-sized marble reproduction of Michaelangelo’s Pieta sculpture.
-The Montreal-attraction is the resting place of Montreal Canadiens’ great Maurice Richard and former Quebec premier Robert Bourassa.
+The Montreal attraction also serves as the final resting place of Montreal Canadiens’ great Maurice Richard and former Quebec premier Robert Bourassa.

 With sweeping roadways that wind between some 27,000 graves, sandstone and granite monuments and unusual trees, Ross Bay Cemetery is like an art gallery, park and history lesson all rolled into one.
 The oceanside Victorian-style cemetery includes elaborate mausoleums and tall pillars from the early elite.
-The graveyard also has a bit of a seedy reputation.
-In 1980, Ross Bay Cemetery was said to be the alleged site of satanic rituals described in the book Michelle Remembers.
-Not surprisingly, it is considered one of Canada’s most haunted graveyards.
 The graveyard is the resting place of the first governor of British Columbia, Sir James Douglas, painter Emily Carr, coal baron Robert Dunsmuir and politician John Dean, who had his own tombstone erected years before he died.

 With nearly 65 hectares of landscaped gardens, magnificent trees and soothing ponds, it’s no surprise Canada’s most historically significant graveyard is often recognized as one of the most beautiful, too.
-The tranquil grounds of Canada’s national cemetery feature more than 300 species of hostas and, in the spring, more than 30,000 tulips.
+The tranquil grounds of Beechwood Cemetery are home to more than 300 species of hostas and, in the spring, more than 30,000 tulips.
 And the historic buildings?
-Those are pretty swell, too.
+Those are pretty impressive, as well.
 Beechwood Cemetery’s mausoleum is considered a great example of neo-gothic architecture and features stained glass windows by renowned artist James Bloomfield.
 The graveyard is the resting place for more than 75,000 Canadians including soldiers killed in the line of duty, war vets and politicians like Prime Minister Sir Robert Borden and the man known as the “Greatest Canadian,” Tommy Douglas, who founded the country’s universal health-care system.

 Situated on a leafy street in Toronto’s upper east side and sandwiched in between two parks, Necropolis Cemetery really couldn’t be any more picturesque.
 Established in 1850, the cemetery’s buildings are examples of Victorian-style architecture.
 In the chapels are beautiful stained glass windows.
 The open grounds make it easy to wander along twisting paths, over hills and past crumbling tombstones.
 Derived from the Greek “city of the dead,” the Necropolis really does feel like it’s own city.
 The graveyard is the final resting place of many of Toronto’s most important people: the city’s first mayor William Lyon Mackenzie, rebellious journalist George Brown and, more recently, federal NDP leader Jack Layton.